Lehigh-University-Design/project-2-how-to-npc227/README.md

 # How To Web Design

-The website is about how to.
+The website is about how to make crafted animals out of beads and string!